-In keeping with the educational mission of the University, use of University Libraries may be used as a location site for student or faculty film and/or video projects.
-All requests for permission to photograph, film, or videotape in the University Libraries must be approved by the Communications Department according to the guidelines and procedures below.
-Photography/filming for commercial or news media purposes must also be cleared through the Office of Communications and Public Affairs, 803-777-7440.
+All requests for permission to photograph, film or videotape in the University Libraries must be approved by the Communications Department according to the guidelines and procedures below.
+Please call or send your request to Leslie Haynsworth at 803-777-2029 or email@example.com.
+Photography or filming for commercial or news media purposes must also be cleared through the Office of Communications and Public Affairs at 803-777-7440.

-Guidelines: Use of photographic or film equipment within the library.
+Use of photographic or film equipment within the library:

 - Must be accomplished without interfering with the study, research, privacy or safety needs of library users.

 - Must not interfere with the ability of library staff to function.

 - Must be done within the constraints of all University of South Carolina policies, rules, or regulation.

 - Must not hinder access to exits, stairways, corridors, doorways, and other library facilities